hbatagelo/impvis/README.md

 ### On Windows

-Run `build-vs.bat` for building with Visual Studio 2022.
+Run `build-vs.bat` for building with Visual Studio 2022, using x64 as target platform.
 The script will execute the following commands:

 ```bat
 :: Create the build directory